jyenriquez/rock-paper-scissors/README.md

 # rock-paper-scissors
-This just a simple javaScript implementation of rock-paper-scissors.
+This is just a simple javaScript implementation of rock-paper-scissors.